Preview

 Abstract

 The Russian consensus on prevention, diagnostic and treatment of gastric cancer was prepared on the initiative of the Moscow clinical scientific center named after A. S. Loginov on the Delphi method.
-Its aim was to clarify and consolidate the opinions of specialists on the most relevant issues of prevention, diagnosis and treatment of gastric cancer.
-An interdisciplinary approach was provided by the participation of leading gastroenterologists, oncologists and surgeons.

 Creative Commons License